WaveBlocks/WaveBlocksND/_sources/manual/ch5_extending_waveblocks.txt

 ::

-    # A custom potential without a default for " alpha "
+    # A custom potential without a default for "alpha"
     GP["potential"] = {}
     GP["potential[\"potential\"]"] = "\"cosh(alpha*x)\""

     # Different values for "alpha" in each simulation
     LP["alpha"] = [0.1*i for i in range(1,5)]